Hisense C2 Ultra Projector Review

 Anker Nebula X1

 The Anker Nebula X1 and Hisense C2 Ultra projectors perform very similarly, with the Anker having a very slight edge in image quality, and the Hisense being better for gamers.
 The Anker is a bit brighter, with slightly deeper contrast, and is a bit more accurate out of the box, but they're extremely close.
-They're equally portable, but they go about it in different ways: the Hisense has a gimbal stand, which lets you fully adjust its viewing angle, while the Anker has an integrated handle and a motorized lens.
-For gaming, it's no contest: the Hisense has high-refresh rate support, and low input lag.
+They're equally portable, but they approach it differently: the Hisense has a gimbal stand that lets you fully adjust its viewing angle, while the Anker has an integrated handle and a motorized lens.
+For gaming, it's no contest: the Hisense has high-refresh-rate support and low input lag.

 Show more